 - Build quality backlinks.
 Guest blogging is a great way to build your portfolio of reputable sites that link back to your blog (which is a positive signal search engines look at when evaluating the trust and credibility of a website).
 This in turn, will help improve your organic search rankings for your content over time.

 - Build brand awareness.
-Another great benefit of guest blogging is that it helps get your brand in front of more people, giving you an opportunity to connect with new readers.
+Another great benefit of guest blogging as a new blogger, is that it helps get your brand in front of more people, giving your new blog an opportunity to connect with new readers.